finalburnneo/FBNeo/README.md

 9) Make sure the build settings are set to "Release, x86".
 10) Attempt to compile the project by pressing F6 (or by selecting 'Build' from menu).
 11) Install Fightcade from https://www.fightcade.com/.
-12) Copy all the DLL's from the Fightcade FBNeo path (IE: 'emulator\fbneo') to the 'Release' directory where 'fcadefbneo.exe' was just compiled to.
+12) Copy all the DLL's from the Fightcade FBNeo path (IE: 'emulator\fbneo') to the 'build' directory where 'fcadefbneo.exe' was just compiled to.
 13) Try to run 'fcadefbneo.exe' that was compiled in the 'build' directory.